HELP AVAILABLE 24/7 - CALL NOW

 Why call us?

-• The euphoric feelings associated with a particular drug
+• Euphoria or other positive feelings associated with a particular drug

-• Self-medicating which is using a drug to improve symptoms of a mental health disorder
+• Self-medicating symptoms of a mental health condition

-Currently, there is no test you can take that will tell you before using drugs that you may or may not become addicted.
-There are, however, common risk factors that fall into several categories, including genetics or biology accounting for forty to sixty percent of risk, environment, and the emerging field of epigenetics.
+Currently, there is no test you can take that will tell you before using drugs whether you may or may not become addicted.
+There are, however, common risk factors that fall into several categories, including genetics or biology accounting for forty to sixty percent of risk, environment such as family, peers, and economic status, and the emerging field of epigenetics.
+Addiction can disrupt both brain chemistry and social stability.

 Biology

 DNA is the genetic code that is passed from parent to child.
-If your parents struggled with alcohol or substance use, there’s a forty to sixty percent risk of your developing one.
+If your parents struggled with alcohol or substance use, genetics can increase a person’s risk and place you at greater risk of developing addiction or a substance use disorder.

 Environment

 The environment is the people, places, and things in your life that you grew up with or are currently around.
-While growing up, an environment where drug use is common is a risk factor for developing a substance use disorder.
-Other impactful factors include parental supervision and involvement, childhood trauma, family mental illness, and availability of drugs.
+Growing up in an environment where drug use is common is a risk factor for developing a substance use disorder.
+Other impactful factors include parental supervision and involvement, childhood trauma, mental health conditions that run throughout the person’s family, and availability of drugs.

-Family and friends may be the first to notice changes in behaviors and physical appearance, which are signs of drug use.
-These can include:
+Family and friends may be the first to notice changes in behavior and physical appearance, which can be signs of drug use.
+Many people are pushed to get treatment for addiction because of concerns voiced by important people in their lives.

 • Personality changes, including mood swings